 In addition to this, members of the Förderverein, an association that supports the keeping of the pool, have provided valuable voluntary work and repeatedly assumed purchases (such as trees, for example).
 In collaboration with various dedicated patrons, we want to ensure that the pool continues to serve the public in the future as well.

-Tettnang Mayor, Bruno Walter, endorses VAUDE’s commitment.
-The company provides "with the attractive family and children’s swimming pool a significant contribution for a special program.”
-And further, "In light of discussions about our city’s finances, we have the successful three-pillar model based on cooperation between businesses, citizens and city, to thank for the fact that the outdoor pool in Obereisenbach is still in operation at the present time."
+Tettnang's mayor, Bruno Walter, approves of VAUDE’s activism.
+“With the attractive family and children’s swimming pool, the company is making a significant contribution to a special program.”
+And more: “We have the successful three-pillar model between business, community and the city – that came about in talks about the city’s finances – to thank for that the outdoor pool in Obereisenbach is still in operation today.”

-In the past, pregnancy meant that an employee had to leave the company for at least three years because there were insufficient childcare facilities in the area.
+In the past, pregnancy often meant that an employee had to leave the company for at least three years because there were insufficient childcare facilities in the area.
 In 2001, we established a childcare center.
-Today, up to 31 children between six months and ten years of age are cared for in a crèche group and in a mixed-age group at the center.
+Today, up to 31 children between six months and ten years of age are cared for in a crèche group and in mixed-age groups at the center.

 VAUDE Kinderhaus Childcare Center

-The VAUDE childcare center is open to all children, regardless of whether their parents work in the company or not.
+The VAUDE Kinderhaus is open to all children, regardless of whether their parents work for the company or not.

 Our VAUDE childcare center was created in cooperation with the City of Tettnang.
 VAUDE made facilities available and took over the bulk of the investment.
-More than 60 percent of the operating costs (staff, electricity, heating, etc.) are borne by the city Tettnang; the remaining is funded by VAUDE.
+Sixty percent of operating costs (personnel, electricity, heating, etc.) are covered by the city of Tettnang, VAUDE finances the rest.

-Our childcare center is not only for the children of employees; it is open to all.
-Mothers can go back to work soon after the birth of their child if they choose.
-Combined with the introduction of flexible working hours, we were able to increase the rate of female managers to 39 percent (2014: 37 %, 2013: 35 %).
+Women who work at VAUDE can return to work after having children.
+Combined with the introduction of flexible working hours, we were able to increase the rate of female managers to 41 percent in 2017 (2016: 42 %, 2015: 39 %).

-Since autumn 2013, the remote area of Tettnang-Obereisenbach has been connected to the public transport network.
+Since Autumn 2013, our remote location in Obereisenbach near Tettnang has been connected to the public transport network.

-As co-initiator, we fought for two years for the creation of this bus route by which the infrastructure not only has significantly improved for VAUDE employees, but also for the people in this idyllic and remote setting.
+As co-initiator, we fought for the creation of this bus route which significantly improved the infrastructure not only for VAUDE employees, but also for the residents of this idyllic and remote setting.

-Our company organic canteen opened in 2015 (see also here) giving employees and visitors the option of a healthy and inexpensive lunch in organic quality.
-Advance booking for lunch is possible at http://outlet.vaude.com/bio-kantine-mittagsspitze/
+Our organic company canteen opened in 2015 (read more here) giving employees and visitors the option of a healthy and inexpensive lunch in organic quality.
+Advance booking for lunch can be done online here

 Organic food at the kiosk

-The kiosk is also certified organic: the fries and the sausages at VAUDE kiosk are organic.
+Even the kiosk is certified organic: fries and sausages at the VAUDE kiosk are organic.
 The ingredients are sourced locally.